 - You can also advance through a tier system in the rewards program.
 As you advance through the tiers, your discounts increase, and you can receive reimbursement for travel expenses such as checking baggage.

 - If you use a travel rewards credit card to book hotels, you’ll receive the credit card rewards in addition to the Orbitz bucks.

 - Orbitz has a price guarantee.
-You can save more by comparison shopping with other hotel booking sites or with the hotel itself.
+You can save more by comparing shopping with other hotel booking sites or the hotel itself.
 To claim a refund through the Price Guarantee program, simply submit a claim.

 - Use Orbitz coupon codes, which you can find on the website.
 Just choose “enter a coupon or promotion code” when checking out and enter the code.

 - If you’re flexible about your destination, you can save money on the Orbitz deals page.
 Checking it regularly could yield an excellent deal on a great destination.